Incomplete Acts, Everyday Anxiety, and Getting Things Done

 If you turn it on, turn it off

-So begins a list of commandments by Miriam Hamilton Keare that I first read in an Ann Landers column more than forty years ago.
+So begins a list of commandments by Miriam Hamilton Keare that I first read in an Ann Landers column more than 40 years ago.

 I was thinking about those words this morning as I emerged from my bedroom into a disastrous kitchen and looked at last night's dishes, the string of broken lights I had taken down and had yet to put away, and a planter I had emptied, taken apart, cleaned, but had not wiped up after.